stiasta/blog/Hiring consultants.md

 Is there anything good about hiring a consultant for a specific project?
 The company might save some expenses on the consultant not having to learn other systems and domains.
 But, does this make up the cost of having a more difficult team dynamic?
 I'm guessing there might be a crossing point of where the cost of having a broken team dynamic might supersede the cost of learning new systems and domains.
 But I have not been able to find any statistics on this and therefore I have to point out that this is a theory.

 ##Scenario 2: Budget for team
+The company has a pot for hiring a consultant to the team itself, and writes a contract that allows the consultant to work on whatever the team is working on.
+This creates a different team dynamic.
+Compared to the other scenario, the consultant will not have to leave when planning, and can pair together with any of the team members.

+This team dynamic will reinforce the team, and allows them to self organize.
+But, there is an extra cost of learning the different systems and domains.